Buddies in Bad Times: 2009–present

-The 2016/2017 season opened with a queer version of Rebecca Northan's long-running clown improv show Blind Date.
-The season also included Norah Sadavah and Amy Nostbakken's Mouthpiece, Tawiah M'carthy, Stephen Jackman-Torkoff, and Thomas Antony Olajide's Black Boys, Diane Flacks' Unholy, and The Youth-Elders Project in collaboration with The 519 and Senior Pride Network.
+The 2016–2017 season opened with a queer version of Rebecca Northan's long-running clown improv show Blind Date.
+The season also included Norah Sadavah and Amy Nostbakken's Mouthpiece; Tawiah M'carthy, Stephen Jackman-Torkoff, and Thomas Antony Olajide's Black Boys; Diane Flacks' Unholy; and The Youth-Elders Project in collaboration with The 519 and Senior Pride Network.

-The 2017/2018 season included remounts of Unholy, Black Boys, and Mouthpiece, as well as the premiere of Kiinalik: These Sharp Tools by Evalyn Parry and Laakkuluk Williamson Bathory, My Funny Valentine by Dave Deveau, Acha Bacha by Bilal Baig, and LULU v.7 // aspects of a femme fatale by the red light district.
+The 2017–2018 season included remounts of Unholy, Black Boys, and Mouthpiece, as well as the premiere of Kiinalik: These Sharp Tools by Evalyn Parry and Laakkuluk Williamson Bathory, My Funny Valentine by Dave Deveau, Acha Bacha by Zaiba Baig, and LULU v.7 // aspects of a femme fatale by the red light district.

-2018/2019 was the theatre's 40th anniversary season.
+2018–2019 was the theatre's 40th anniversary season.
 It opened with a remount of Gertrude and Alice and also included Obaaberima by Tawiah M'carthy, Shove It Down My Throat by Johnnie McNamara Walker, and Lilies; Or, The Revival of a Romantic Drama by Michel-Marc Bouchard.

-The 2019/2020 season included Box 4901 by Brian Francis and the 41st Rhubarb Festival, curated by new festival director Clayton Lee.
-Several productions during this season were cancelled due to COVID-19.
+The 2019–2020 season included Box 4901 by Brian Francis and the 41st Rhubarb Festival curated by new festival director Clayton Lee.
+Several productions during this season were cancelled due to the COVID-19 pandemic.

-In 2020, during the COVID-19 pandemic in Canada, Buddies in Bad Times and CBC Arts collaborated on the production of Queer Pride Inside, a television special featuring LGBTQ performers, for CBC Gem as part of the online component of Pride Toronto.
+In 2020, during the COVID-19 pandemic, Buddies in Bad Times and CBC Arts collaborated on the production of Queer Pride Inside, a television special featuring LGBTQ performers for CBC Gem, as part of the online component of Pride Toronto.

-The theatre returned to producing live events in 2022 with the 43rd Rhubarb Festival, White Girls in Moccasins by Yolanda Bonnell, and Distant Early Warning by Justin Miller.
+The theatre returned to producing live events in 2022 with the 43rd Rhubarb Festival, featuring White Girls in Moccasins by Yolanda Bonnell and Distant Early Warning by Justin Miller.

-The 2022/2023 season opened with The First Stone by Donna-Michelle St. Bernard and also featured Zom-Fam by Kama La Mackerel and Body So Fluorescent by Amanda Cordner and David Di Giovanni.
+The 2022–2023 season opened with The First Stone by Donna-Michelle St. Bernard and also featured Zom-Fam by Kama La Mackerel and Body So Fluorescent by Amanda Cordner and David Di Giovanni.

-The 2023-2024 season opened with Speaking of Sneaking by daniel jelani ellis and also included a new production of Angels in America, two plays by We Quit Theatre, White Muscle Daddy by Raf Antonio, and the Toronto Fringe's Next Stage Festival.
+The 2023–2024 season opened with speaking of sneaking by daniel jelani ellis and also included a new production of Angels in America, three plays by We Quit Theatre, White Muscle Daddy by Raf Antonio, and the Toronto Fringe's Next Stage Festival.

 ted witzel was announced as the theatre's new artistic director in fall 2023.
-The 2024-25 season, the first season fully programmed under witzel's leadership, included Oraculum, a show mixing drag, puppetry and projection work by former Canada's Drag Race contestants Pythia and Denim.
+The 2024–2025 season, the first season fully programmed under witzel's leadership, included Oraculum, a show mixing drag, puppetry, and projection work by drag queens Pythia and Denim.